 Register for Free Webinars

 Having a structured 504 Plan in place is crucial for all students with celiac disease, especially those attending public schools or those that receive federal funding.
-The Celiac Disease Foundation School Support Sessions represent the first ever national celiac disease education partnership with Boston Children’s Hospital, the University of Chicago Celiac Disease Center, and the Mayo Clinic.
+The Celiac Disease Foundation School Support Sessions represent the first ever national celiac disease education partnership with Boston Children’s Hospital, the University of Chicago Celiac Disease Center, Mayo Clinic, Children’s National Hospital, and MassGeneral Hospital for Children.
 The sessions will be held monthly and be open to all parents of a child with celiac disease in the United States.
-Each session will be led by an on expert on setting up 504 plans specific to celiac disease and will cover federal laws and regulations that govern this autoimmune disease, the appropriate type of plan to set up, reasonable accommodations, and how to get individual support for your family.
+Each session will be led by an expert on setting up 504 plans specific to celiac disease and will cover federal laws and regulations that govern this autoimmune disease, the appropriate type of plan to set up, reasonable accommodations, and how to get individual support for your family.
 This meeting is appropriate for families with a child of any age including early childhood through college.

 Use this link to register for one of our many sessions: